msiavash1/Proj_Proposal_TDI/readme_sm.md

 ![](fig4.png)

 ## Conclusion
 I am confident that I could build this model should I be given the opportunity to participate in The Data Incubator program.
-Following my PhD submission in the next few weeks (mid Aug), I plane to dedicate all my time to improve my machine learning knowledge/skills to be able to complete this project before the completion of the Data Incubator program should I be admitted.
+Following my PhD submission in the next few weeks (mid Aug), I plan to dedicate all my time to improve my machine learning knowledge/skills to be able to complete this project before the completion of the Data Incubator program should I be admitted.

 ## Reference: